ralphbean/slides/slides.v3.md

 The **technology problem** here isn't that complicated..
 ]

-..but enabling one team at the expense of another creates an unsustainable situation.
+..but enabling one team at the expense of another creates an unstable situation.

 **Equilibrium** needs to be reached.
 We need to build a healthy relationship with our colleagues, understand what each party needs and build a system that respects those needs.

-.footnote[TBH Brian, I don't understand this slide if you're not speaking over it.
-Let's rephrase to explain why anybody's team is at a loss]

-]

----
-.left-column[
-  ## Continuous Delivery
-  ## Practice makes Perfect
-  ## Human Problems
-  ## Dramatis Personae
-]
-.right-column[

-### Who is involved?
+Who is involved?

 **Developers**: want to be efficient, use modern technologies, be free to experiment and evolve over time.
 Desire minimum toil / overhead